-A prenuptial agreement is a written legal contract that protects both spouses when a marriage ends, whether through divorce or the death of one of the spouses.
+A prenuptial agreement is a written legal contract that protects both spouses when a marriage ends, whether through a divorce or the death of one of the spouses.
 Each spouse discloses assets, debts, and property before marriage, and the rights and responsibilities each spouse has during the marriage itself.
 Both spouses must agree to the contents of the prenuptial agreement, and it must be signed by both spouses before marriage.

 As you can imagine, drafting a prenup is much easier said than done.
 This is why numerous couples in the Los Angeles, CA area contact the Law Office of Karen S. Brown.
 We can assist with the creation of a prenuptial agreement, and we can also review the contents with an eye for fairness and transparent language.

 What Can Be Included in a Prenuptial Agreement

 A prenuptial agreement may include any of the following:

 The distinction between separate property and marital property